okezue/oriented_percolation/README.md

-# Oriented Percolation - Aldous Flow Conjecture
+# Attempt at verifying Aldous oriented-percolation flow conjecture

 A formal verification in Lean 4 of the Aldous oriented-percolation flow conjecture.